Nation and Nationalism in Middle Eastern fiction (in Translation)

 - National allegories in fiction

 - Inner and outer exile

-This course is compulsory for Year 2 students on the BA Middle Eastern Studies programme.
+This module is compulsory for Year 2 students on the BA Middle Eastern Studies programme.

 Method of assessment